CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 Student progress on Looker instances can be inspected with the `RunRemoteCommand` handle.
-Assuming your resource ID is `looker`, the following activity tracking sectio would check if a student has created at least one Look.
+Assuming your resource ID is `looker`, the following activity tracking section would check if a student has created at least one Look.

 ```yaml
 assessment: